-Key lime pie is the state pie of Florida (in case you were wondering).
-That state is also the state in which I claim my roots.
-It is sometimes hard to admit that I was not born here in Texas, but as one lady at the Austin Food & Wine Festival told me after I admitted that I wasn’t a true Texan, “Honey, Texas has big brazos – and he can hold all of us.”
-I often wonder what it would have been like to have grown up here in this great state with guacamole, Tex-mex, tacos, succulents, watering holes… et al. But instead I found myself in a humid concrete jungle near sandy beaches and swamps.
-It was a place I always had trouble loving, but it is my first home and it houses my family, so it has a special place in my heart.
-But, oh, how I miss the fresh seafood!
-And key lime pie.
+Key lime pie is the state pie of Florida.
+Florida is also the state from which I claim my roots.
+It was a place I always had trouble loving (mostly because it was too damn humid) but it is my first home and houses most of my family, so it has a special place in my heart.
+And, oh, how I miss the fresh seafood!
+And key lime pie!
 Of course I miss the food.

 Key lime pie, itself, is so simple to make – it usually consists of sweetened condensed milk, key lime juice, and eggs – all of which make up the curd.
-As I stated in on of my recent posts, I have switched to eating mostly raw/vegan/grain-free desserts (and holy bananas still one of the best ideas I ever had).
+In one of my recent posts, I mentioned having switched to eating mostly raw/vegan/grain-free desserts (and holy bananas still one of the best ideas I ever had).
 So here I present, the raw, vegan version of key lime pie.

 “key lime pie”